Poisonous Roses

 Poisonous Roses is a 2018 Egyptian drama film directed by Fawzi Saleh.
+It is based off the novel Poisonous Roses for Saqr by Egyptian novelist Ahmed Al-Sheety.
 It was selected as the Egyptian entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.

 Plot

 Two siblings living in the impoverished tannery district of Cairo with their mother have a strained, peculiar relationship.